 If you follow the Duell Loop back from County Fair towards the entrance to the Southwest Territory area, you come across this, well, anachronism.
 But it’s not just out of time, it’s out of place.
 It’s out of everything.
 What do you call some thematic design that just feels like it appeared out of nowhere?
 I guess I’ll just go with incongruous.

 Buccaneer Battle is a generic pirate boat ride featuring small scale effects and interactivity developed by a German company called Mack Rides. which was added to the park in 2009.
+The elaborate thematic design of the exteriors was executed by a firm called Bleck & Bleck Architects in Libertyville, Illinois.
 Visually, the attraction does not appear to belong to any one land, but the park guide map lists it as officially part of County Fair.

 Unless that county happens to be within the Spanish Main during the 16th or 17th century, it doesn’t wash.
 I do have to commend Mack Rides here, though.
 The structural design and finishing touches are very high level, much more so than the typical Six Flags offering.
-Mack is owned by the same family which owns and operates Europa-Park (the second most popular theme park in Europe after Disneyland Paris), so I’m not surprised by this commitment to quality.
+Mack is owned by the same family which owns and operates Europa-Park (the second most popular theme park in Europe after Disneyland Paris), so I’m not surprised by the quality of the ride, along with the design elements that Bleck & Bleck added.
 Still, let’s be honest.
 It’s Pirates of the Caribbean on the cheap.

 Now that I’ve explored the original lands of Great America, this Spanish Main setting is actually an appropriate segway to the most recent addition, Southwest Territory.